The North Dakota Association of the Blind, Inc.

 B. To succeed to the office of president in case of death, resignation, or disqualification of the president.

-C. The vice president shall be a permanent chairperson of the membership committee.
+C. To serve as the chairperson of the membership committee.

 A. To take, record and keep all minutes of meetings of the executive board and proceedings of the convention and be prepared to present them upon request.